 Under the Residential Tenancies Act 1997, you must lodge residential tenancy bonds (also called rental bonds or security deposits) with the Residential Tenancies Bond Authority (RTBA).
 Generally, the maximum amount allowable for a residential tenancies bond is four weeks’ rent.

-Complete and sign a bond lodgement form, and give this to the tenant to sign.
-Send the form and the bond payment to the RTBA within 10 business days of receiving the bond.
+Generate a bond lodgement form in RTBA Online.
+Submit the form and bond payment to the RTBA within 10 business days of receiving the bond.
 For information on bond requirements in short-term and long-term leases, view our Lodging the bond page.

 - bond cheques and money orders made payable either to you or the RTBA

 Generally, you do not have to deposit a rental bond in your trust account.
 However, if you receive a cash bond from a tenant, you must deposit the money into your trust account and send a trust account cheque (or electronic transaction, if registered) to the RTBA for the bond amount.